 These audits also ensure the number of stock remaining in the storage; a good inventory must have calculated stocks which they may use at the desired time.
-If the businessman has a good understanding of the stock flow within the company, he may be able to run his business smoothly and ensure himself better profits.
+If the businessman has a good understanding of the stock-flow within the company, he may be able to run his business smoothly and ensure better profits.

 INVENTORY AUDIT: PROCEDURES

-Every Audit consists of a number of procedural steps which is taken care by the external auditor and the internal employee of the company mainly because of record validation.
+Every Audit consists of a number of procedural steps that are taken care of by the external auditor and the internal employee of the company mainly because of record validation.
 Procedures usually include recalculation of stock, performance, confirmation of goods, observations made by the auditor, logical analysis of the products, etc.

 There are various procedures which are followed during an Inventory Audit.
 Let’s have a look at them:

-- Labor cost– Every product which is being produced must have labor or service which is making it.
-The cost of this labor for a specific product or work order is known as direct labor cost.
-This cost is the cost of production, regular hours of work, overtime hours, etc. The labor cost also includes payroll taxes or any other pay tax which is associated with the workmen.
-This analysis is done only when the company includes direct labor cost in the cost of inventory.
+Every product which is being produced must have labour or service which is making it.
+The cost of this labour for a specific product or work order is known as direct labour cost.
+This cost is the cost of production, regular hours of work, overtime hours, etc. The labour cost also includes payroll taxes or any other pay tax which is associated with the workmen.
+This analysis is done only when the company includes direct labour cost in the cost of inventory.

-- Overhead charges– These charges include indirect cost of running a business like electricity bills, water supply bills, cost of rent, etc. All these are known as overhead expenses.
+These charges include the indirect cost of running a business like electricity bills, water supply bills, cost of rent, etc. All these are known as overhead expenses.
 Auditors will only look at the details of this analysis if it is included in the cost of inventory.

-- Investigation of missing items– This step involves investigating the difference which is occurring between the count of actual amount and that on the records of the warehouse.
+This step involves investigating the difference which is occurring between the count of the actual amount and that on the records of the warehouse.
 This miscalculation is analysed, and adjustments are made to the records to show these miscalculations.
 This step is very crucial in the inventory analysis as this is the part where can cheat the auditor.

 IMPORTANCE OF INVENTORY MANAGEMENT

-Every company or business organisation should have efficient inventory management systems to reduce the complexities of audits and probabilities of frauds.
-For instance, there should be a tracking system installed in the premises which track the number of items entering and leaving the facility; there would naturally be timestamps involved in this process which can in-return to be very beneficial for the business.
+Every company or business organization should have efficient inventory management systems to reduce the complexities of audits and probabilities of fraud.
+For instance, there should be a tracking system installed on the premises which track the number of items entering and leaving the facility; there would naturally be timestamps involved in this process which can in-return to be very beneficial for the business.